 - Location: Midlands

 When calculating the costs of buying an air source heat pump equipment and installing it in the dwelling, it’s a common practice to combine them into a more general cost: the air source heat pump installed cost.
-For the specific example of this page, in which the required heating capacity of the air source heat pump ranges between 4 to 6 kW, according to the features of the dwelling, the air source heat pump cost has an approximate value of £7,000-11,000.
-In some cases, however, that cost could reach £14,000.
+For the specific example of this page, in which the required heating capacity of the air source heat pump ranges between 4 to 6 kW, according to the features of the dwelling, the air source heat pump cost has an approximate value of £8,000-18,000.

 The installation cost includes, as stated above, the purchase of the heating system and its installation in the dwelling.
 The first of these expenses depends on the manufacturer.
 In the UK’s air source heat pump market, there’s a varied range of manufacturers/ suppliers, from Japanese and Korean big conglomerates to European companies.
 Even when heat pump technologies are less developed in the UK, there are some UK heat pump manufacturers.